|

 the last twelve years I have been involved as a trustee in the PiA,

-international level.
-It is therefore with great sadness to be working
+and international level.
+It is therefore with great sadness to be

 I